-7. In addition to episode DVDs, a variety of licensed Bluey products are available, including video games and other toys such as playsets, figurines, board games, and stuffed toys, household items such as bathroom products, kitchenware, and bed linens, and clothing (collectively, the "Bluey Products").

-8. The Bluey brand has become a global success that resonates with children worldwide, and Bluey Products are among the most recognizable in the world.
+- 7. In addition to episode DVDs, a variety of licensed Bluey products are available, including video games and other toys such as playsets, figurines, board games, stuffed toys, household items such as bathroom products, kitchenware, and bed linens, and clothing (collectively, the "Bluey Products"). - 8.
+The Bluey brand has become a global success that resonates with children worldwide, and Bluey Products are among the most recognizable in the world.
 Bluey Products are distributed and sold to consumers through retailers throughout the United States, including through authorized retailers in Illinois such as Target, Kmart, and Wal-Mart.

-9. Long before Defendants' acts described herein, Bluey launched the BLUEY television show and its related line of Bluey Products bearing its now famous BLUEY marks and Bluey copyrighted design.

-10. Bluey has continuously sold products under the BLUEY marks (the "BLUEY Trademarks").
+- 9. Long before Defendants' acts described herein, Bluey launched the Bluey television show and its related line of Bluey Products bearing its now famous BLUEY marks and Bluey copyrighted work. - 10.
+Bluey has continuously sold products under the BLUEY marks (the "BLUEY Trademarks").
 As a result of this use, strong common law trademark rights have amassed in the BLUEY Trademarks.
-Bluey's use of the marks has also built substantial goodwill in and to the BLUEY Trademarks.
-The BLUEY Trademarks are famous marks and invaluable assets of
+Bluey's use of these marks has also built substantial goodwill in and to the BLUEY Trademarks.
+The BLUEY Trademarks are famous marks and invaluable assets of Bluey.
+Bluey Products typically include at least one of the registered BLUEY Trademarks and/or the Bluey copyrighted work. - 11.
+The BLUEY Trademarks are registered with the United States Patent and Trademark Office as listed below.